 Figure 1.
 Co2p3/2 spectrum of fresh catalyst

 Figure 2.
-Co2p3/2 spectrum of aged catalyst
+Co2p3/2 spectrum of an aged catalyst

 Figure 3.
 Mo3d spectrum of fresh catalyst

 Figure 4.
-Mo3d spectrum of aged catalyst
+Mo3d spectrum of an aged catalyst

-Similar to the cobalt spectra, more oxidation was seen following air exposure to air, increasing the relative amounts of Mo(VI) oxide and Mo(IV) oxide at the surface of the catalyst sample and decreasing the relative amount of Mo(II) sulfide.
+Similar to the cobalt spectra, more oxidation was seen following air exposure to air, increasing the relative amounts of Mo(VI) oxide and Mo(IV) oxide at the surface of the catalyst sample, and decreasing the relative amount of Mo(II) sulfide.

 Table 1.
 Full chemical state quantification for both the fresh and aged sample